joshrosso/dotcom/content/docs/2020/2020-02-23-linux-desktop-configuration.md

 pacman -Sy --needed $(<packages-official.txt)
 ```

-The `needed` flag will check whether an up to date version of the package
+The `needed` flag will check whether an up-to-date version of the package
 pre-exists, which makes the command idempotent.

 A simple list of all packages is maintained in `packages-official.txt`.